Metropolitan Borough of Bermondsey

-The Metropolitan Borough of Bermondsey was a Metropolitan borough in the County of London, created in 1900 by the London Government Act 1899.
+The Metropolitan Borough of Bermondsey was a metropolitan borough in the County of London, created in 1900 by the London Government Act 1899.
 It was abolished and its area became part of the London Borough of Southwark in 1965.

-Formation and boundaries
+History

 The borough was formed from four civil parishes: St Mary Magdalen Bermondsey, St Mary Rotherhithe, Southwark St John Horsleydown and Southwark St Olave and St Thomas.
 In 1904 these four were combined into a single civil parish called Bermondsey, which was conterminous with the metropolitan borough.

 Previous to the borough's formation it had been administered by three separate local bodies: St Olave District Board of Works, Bermondsey Vestry and Rotherhithe Vestry.

-History

 The Victorian vestry hall on Spa Road, SE16, was bombed during the Second World War.
 After the war the neighbouring Municipal Offices (1928, designed by H Tansley) took over the role.
 Bermondsey Town Hall continued to house civic offices, latterly for Southwark Council, until being sold off in 2012.

 The population declined sharply after the Second World War, being cut by about half from 1931 to 1951.